lixphil/LixMac/README.md

 # Lix (for Mac OS X)
-Mac OS X version & Cocoa server frontend by "lixphil"
+Mac OS X version & Cocoa server frontend by lixphil

-Game codebase by "SimonN"
+Game codebase by SimonN

 ### Introduction

 This is the Mac OS X fork for SimonN's game, Lix.
-It essentially contains an Xcode project with the appropriate configuration as well as some other Mac-specific resources and minor enhancements.
-It'll be a personal project, which, over time I'll gradually update.
+It essentially contains an Xcode project with the appropriate configuration as well as some other Mac-specific resources and enhancements to make the game feel more at home for the Mac user.
+Over time I'll gradually make updates on the project and hopefully provide regular builds.

 The project contains four targets:

-* LixCore, a framework containing all of the core Lix code
+* LixCore, a framework containing all of the core Lix code with preprocessor directives stuck in the appropriate places to interface with the special Mac code
 * LixMac, an executable that is linked with LixCore and provides a few niceties exclusive to the Mac platform
 * lixserv, the command-line utility used to run a dedicated Lix server
 * LixServer, a simple GUI application to control the server.
 It lives in the menu bar, and provides control and statistics for the server. (it is a work-in-progress at the moment)

-### Compiling The Project
+### Compiling the project

 #### Requirements:

-To build Lix for Mac OS X, you'll need Apple's Developer Tools for Xcode and the tools needed to compile.
-The game will also require two additional libraries:
+To build Lix for Mac OS X, you'll need Apple's Developer Tools for Xcode.
+The game also requires two additional libraries:

 * enet 1.3 (1.3.1 will also work)
 * Allegro 4.4.1

 Note that the builds that I provide use Universal binaries of Allegro and enet.
-For Allegro, I set the CFLAGS and LDFLAGS environment variables to -arch i386 -arch ppc before running ./configure.
+To build these, for Allegro, I set the `CFLAGS` and `LDFLAGS` environment variables to `-arch i386 -arch ppc` before running `./configure`.
-For enet, I had a bit more difficulty and had to individually compile separate libraries with the two different architectures, then merge the two into one using the lipo tool.
+For enet, I had a bit more difficulty and had to individually compile separate libraries with the two different architectures, then merge the two into one using the `lipo` tool.

 #### Building in Xcode:

-Firstly, open ./mac/xcode/LixMac.xcodeproj.
+Firstly, open `./mac/xcode/LixMac.xcodeproj`.

 ##### To build the game (client):